-- 1. As part of its planning, scheduling and dispatch functions: - a. direct network operators, network owners, generators and loads to protect the safety, security and reliability of the NWIS during system emergencies; - b. manage the enhancement and maintenance of a fit-for-purpose, NWIS model; - approve or otherwise coordinate planned outages of network or generation elements on all interconnected networks to mitigate material risk to system security and performance;83 - d. set and monitor load shedding facilities; - access data from participants to support the development of generator, load and energy forecasts and all necessary real-time and near real-time information to undertake its schedule and dispatch functions; - f. develop and implement power system operating procedures. - 2.
-As part of its network services functions: - a. oversee the compliance of new connections and modifications to existing installations (loads, generators, networks) in all networks in the NWIS Interconnected System in accordance with agreed, common NWIS Rules84, to help ensure the performance and security of the NWIS; and - b. publish 'statements of opportunity' for transmission and generation development with the appropriate adherence to approved confidentiality protocols - 3.
+- approve or otherwise coordinate planned outages of network or generation elements on all interconnected networks to mitigate material risk to system security and performance;91 - d. set and monitor load shedding facilities; - access data from participants to support the development of generator, load and energy forecasts and all necessary real-time and near real-time information to undertake its schedule and dispatch functions; - f. develop and implement power system operating procedures. - 2.
+As part of its network services functions: - a. oversee the compliance of new connections and modifications to existing installations (loads, generators, networks) in all networks in the NWIS Interconnected System in accordance with agreed, common NWIS Rules,92 to help ensure the performance and security of the NWIS; and - b. publish 'statements of opportunity' for transmission and generation development with the appropriate adherence to approved confidentiality protocols - 3.
 Access information necessary to support ISO's other functions (to the extent they are initially assigned), including: - a. ancillary services management; - b. market services; and - c. metering services. - 4.
 Enter into contractual and other arrangements to manage its functions. - 5.
 Recover its reasonable costs from those who benefit from ISO's services.